 Record live training sessions and publish every session to your sales training system.
 Creating a video library of training videos allows sellers to go back and refresh their memory from past sessions, while also being able to learn from their peers.

-Additionally, video coaching solutions allow sales leaders to help sellers refine their strategy — whether that’s through assigning video-based practice pitches or leading a group session where sellers receive feedback from their peers.
+Additionally, video coaching solutions allow sales leaders to help sellers refine their strategy.
+They can assign video-based practice pitches or lead group sessions where sellers receive peer feedback.

 5. Work toward reinforcement